KiJeong-Lim/DschingisKhan/README.md

 make
 ```

+## CAUTION

+- If you fail to do `QUICK START` on Linux-like OS, please remove all newlines in the file `_CoqProject`.

 ## COMPATIBLE COQ VERSIONS

-- Everything works fine with `The Coq Proof Assistant, version 8.13.2 (July 2021)`.
+- With `The Coq Proof Assistant, version 8.13.2 (July 2021)`, everything works fine in `Windows 10`.

 ## BUILD BY HANDS